robleroni/Puerro/docs/03-Virtual-DOM.md

 </body>
 ```
 Most of the time it is easier to perform more expensive operations and updating larger parts of the DOM.
 This includes the re-rendering of nodes which don't change.
 As seen in the last chapter, this has some disadvantages, as references and registered event listeners are getting lost.
-Plus it can be vulnerable for XSS attacks if the content is not being sanitized first.
+Plus, it can be vulnerable for XSS attacks if the content is not being sanitized first.

 ```js
 const $tbody = document.querySelector('tbody');